corganfuzz/encryptService/README.md

-# MicroServices in Go, with Encryption
+# MicroServices in Go

+With Encryption